Horetskyi/SamlResponseFactory/README.md

 More info here: https://medium.com/@horetskiy.d.s.7/7bb1b29e08a1

 ##
-This library totally depends on https://github.com/i8beef/SAML2.
+This library depends on https://github.com/i8beef/SAML2.
 I create some workarounds in this library on top of the SAML2 library.
-Because this library goal is just to force the SAML2 library to work for single need, single method - `SamlResponseFactoryService.CreateSamlResponse(Args)`
+This library goal is to force the SAML2 library to work for a single need, a single method - `SamlResponseFactoryService.CreateSamlResponse(Args)`

+## Remark
+This solution is far from a clean one.
+But it is coping with the task good enough.